-The directors have reviewed the company's projected profits and cash flows by reference to a financial model covering accounting periods up to June 2029.
-Having examined the current status of the company's principal contracts and likely developments in the foreseeable future, the directors consider that the company will be able to settle its liabilities as they fall due and accordingly the financial statements have been prepared on a going concern basis.
+Although the company's balance sheet reflects net liabilities, this is primarily caused by the recognition of derivative financial instruments at their fair values.
+These derivative financial instrument liabilities are unrealised and are part of hedging arrangements that help to reduce volatility in the company's cash flows over the duration of the PFI project.
+Having reviewed the company's projected profits and cash flows by reference to a financial model, that includes the impact of these instruments, the directors consider that the company will be able to settle its debts as they fall due and accordingly the financial statements have been prepared on a going concern basis.